hegoimanzano/ICASCM2025/01_build_model.md

 python3 run.py
 ```

-That’s it.
+That’s it!
 The script will read you input.py, build the required C–S–H models, save structure files, and produce some plots.

 **4. What the outputs are and how to read them**

-Structure files:
-- name.data — LAMMPS data file OVITO can open LAMMPS data directly.
+- prefix.data/vasp/xyz/... — Datafiles containing the atomic postions LAMMPS data file OVITO can open LAMMPS data directly.
 - name.xyz — simple XYZ with all atoms.
 OVITO can open it directly.
 Good for quick previews.
 - name.cif — CIF crystallographic file.
 VESTA can open it directly.
 Preferred for VESTA (periodic cell handled nicely).

 Plots:
 - MCL.pdf, Ca/Si

-**Next step Novel users** Select one of the models and move to the topology section.
+> ✏️ **Next step Novel users** Select one of the models and move to the topology section.
 By looking at the results elegir el mas representativo y comtinuar.

-**Advanced users** Select one of the models by looking at the results elegir el mas representativo.
+> ✒️ **Advanced users** Select one of the models by looking at the results elegir el mas representativo.
 Still packmol setps

 ### Packmol (advanced users)